Oral hygiene is a strict regime.

-To select the best mouthwash for your particular case, you should first know what you suffer from with the help of your dentist, who will then prescribe the most suitable mouthwash to help you through your ordeal, but until you have the time for a check-up, here is a list of the most common conditions that need mouthwash for their treatment, and some of the best mouthwash brands on the market today for each:
+To select the best mouthwash for your particular case, you should first know what you suffer from with the help of your dentist.
+They will then prescribe the most suitable mouthwash to help you through your ordeal.

 Perhaps the most common condition needing mouthwash is gum disease.
-Gum disease arises due to plaque build-up on and between the teeth due to lack of oral care, where the bacteria inside the plaque release toxins that cause inflammation and bleeding of the gums, among other symptoms.
+Gum disease arises due to plaque build-up on and between the teeth due to lack of oral care.
+This is where the bacteria inside the plaque releases toxins that cause inflammation and bleeding of the gums.

-Of course it goes without saying that the first thing you should do is take better care of your teeth and mouth cleanliness by regular brushing and flossing, and then consider using mouthwash.
+Of course it goes without saying that the first thing you should do is take better care of your teeth and mouth cleanliness by regular brushing and flossing.
+Then consider using an antibacterial mouthwash.

 Examples of chlorhexidine mouthwashes on the market include:

 Teeth sensitivity is a result of exposure of the sensitive part of the tooth (called the dentine) to the oral environment.
 This happens for 2 main reasons: